 The U.S. Centers for Disease Control and Prevention (CDC) cite another possible reason for excessive alcohol consumption and binge drinking among employees.
 “The increase in the costs of excessive drinking from 2006 to 2010 is concerning, particularly given the severe economic recession that occurred during these years,” said CDC Alcohol Program chief Robert Brewer via a news release.

 The increasing trend in alcohol abuse – or any kind of substance abuse for that matter – shouldn’t be taken lightly by the construction industry.
+Our construction estimating company at ProEst, finds this subject to be extremely important to understand.
 Check out our previous articles on drug testing and workplace safety to learn more.